+Shareholders to be held on May 3, 2005, and at any and all adjournments and postponements thereof.
 THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR THE ELECTION OF THE THREE DIRECTORS AND FOR THE APPROVAL OF THE 2005 SHENANDOAH TELECOMMUNICATIONS COMPANY STOCK INCENTIVE PLAN.

-1. Election of Directors [Vote for three]

-|| FOR ELECTION AS A DIRECTOR

-Douglas C. Arthur, Tracy Fitzsimmons, and William A. Truban, Jr.

-To withhold authority to vote for any individual nominee, strike a line through the nominee's name listed above.

-|| Withhold authority to vote for all nominees listed above.

-2. Approval of 2005 Shenandoah Telecommunications Company Stock Incentive Plan

-3. In their discretion, the Proxies are authorized to vote upon such other business as may properly come before the meeting and any adjournment or postponement thereof.
+1. Election of Directors [Vote for three] $ $ FOR ELECTION AS A DIREC CTOR Douglas C. Arthur, Tracy Fitzsimmons, and William A. Truban, Jr. To withhold authority to vote for any individual nominee, strike a line through the nominee's name listed above. $ $ Withhold authority to V vote for all nominees listed above.
+2. Approval of 2005 Shenandoah Telecommunications Company Stock Incentive Plan FOR APPROVAL AGAINS ST APPROVAL ABSTAIN In their discretion, the Proxies are authorized to vote upon such other business as may properly come before the meeting and any adjournment or postponement thereof.
 THIS PROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED IN THE MANNER DIRECTED HEREIN BY THE UNDERSIGNED SHAREHOLDER.
 IF NO DIRECTION IS MADE, THIS PROXY WILL BE VOTED FOR ALL NOMINEES AND FOR APPROVAL OF THE 2005 SHENANDOAH TELECOMMUNICATIONS COMPANY STOCK INCENTIVE PLAN.
 Please mark, sign exactly as name appears below, date, and return this proxy card promptly, using the enclosed envelope, whether or not you plan to attend the meeting.
 When signing as attorney, executor, administrator, trustee, guardian, or agent, please give full title as such.
 If a corporation, please sign in full corporate name by president or other authorized officer.
 If a partnership, please sign in partnership name by authorized person.

-Dated, 2005

-SIGNATURE

-I plan to attend the meeting

-Number of persons attending
+Dated, 2005 SIGNATURE I plan to attend the meeting Number of persons attending

-I cannot attend the meeting ADDITIONAL SIGNATURE (if held jointly)
+ADDITIONAL SIGNATURE (if held jointly)